Best Extreme Cold Weather Gear

 Overall, most people found these boots to be comfortable to wear, but a few did complain that there wasn’t quite enough padding in the calf area, and the boots needed to have better adjustability to account for layering during colder weather.

-One of the best reasons to get these boots is their superior protection from the bitter temperatures of extremely cold weather.
+One of the best reasons to get these extreme cold weather boots is their superior protection from the bitter temperatures of extremely cold weather.
 In addition to keeping both your feet, ankles and lower calves relatively warm, this boot also features great protection from water, ice, and snow.
 The tough synthetic soul also protects your toes and feet from scrapes punctures and abrasions.

 These boots are made from 600 denier nylon with a synthetic rubber sole.
 They are rated for temperatures reaching down to -40 degrees Fahrenheit, and for most people, they can easily keep their feet warm and toasty.
 It also features a removal thermal insert, so if you decide that your feet are a little too warm, you can make adjustments.